Weyerhaeuser Room 215

 Major/Minor selection.
 Some students will come to college with very clear ideas about majors and minors; others will be uncertain.
 In both cases, they will look to you for guidance.
 One anxiety students have about declaring is the fear they are locked in to that choice.
 Assure them they are able to add and drop majors relatively easily and that most programs can be completed in two years or less.
 There are exceptions, of course, especially in the sciences where the credit requirements are higher and the courses are sequenced.
 But in general, Macalester majors are flexible enough to allow changes into the junior year.
 For those who have clear ideas it is still important to ask why.
 The subjects of study available at the student’s high school might have been quite limited compared to what we offer at Macalester, and fondness for a teacher, rather than the material itself, can sometimes influence a student’s plans.
 Therefore, discussing strengths, weaknesses and goals is an important first step before looking at the curriculum.
 Reviewing major requirements and course descriptions in the College Catalog is also a good way for students to confirm their interest in a field of study.
 Additionally, in the Advising Handbook each department outlines its major requirements and suggests desirable or required course sequencing.
 Good referrals include the chair or relevant faculty members in the planned area of study, as well as the Academic Programs Office and the Career Development Center, both of which can assist students who need extra help choosing a major or connecting major with career plans.

 Co-curricular Activities.
-Surveys of undergraduates done at a variety of institutions all reveal that it is the integration of academic and co-curricular experiences that lead students to have meaningful and successful college careers.
+Surveys of undergraduates done at a variety of institutions reveal it is the integration of academic and co-curricular experiences that lead students to have meaningful and successful college careers.
 This is particularly true for Macalester students, who see themselves as change agents and value the opportunity to be involved on campus and in the wider community.
-Asking students about their outside of the classroom activities is a good first step, as is encouraging them to seek out internships, faculty/student collaborative research projects, and civic engagement activities, as well as involvement in student organizations.
-Students welcome the opportunity to reflect on what they are learning with faculty members, who can then help them to identify courses and other academic opportunities that match their interests.
+Asking students about their outside the classroom activities is a good first step, as is encouraging them to seek out internships, faculty/student collaborative research projects, and civic engagement activities, as well as involvement in student organizations.
+Students welcome the opportunity to reflect with faculty what they are learning about and get ideas for courses and other academic opportunities that match their interests.

 Resources by Topic Area